 There are many ways to store physical media without damaging it.
 You should check on your storage containers and if anything looks suspicious, address the issue immediately.

-- Moving and Packing: How to Fix Common Moving Problems - March 19, 2022
+- 7 Common Packing and Moving Problems and How to Solve Them - March 19, 2022

 - Self-storage: How to Securely Store Physical Media - November 5, 2021